 In a 1912 issue of The Studio can be found an early reference to the work of Jan Gordon exhibited at the Société Nationale des Beaux-Arts, Paris: "Amongst the works by British and American artists in this Salon the most able and sincere were shown by Mr. Jan Gordon, ...."

-Two biographical essays on the Gordons by K.J.
-Bryant can be found in "Book and Magazine Collector" (March 1990) and the preface to the 2007 Bene Factum edition of "Two Vagabonds in Languedoc".
-A number of more recent short essays can be found here: http://janandcoragordonart.blogspot.com/
+Two useful biographical essays on the Gordons by K.J.
+Bryant can be found in "Book and Magazine Collector" (March 1990) and the preface to the 2007 Bene Factum edition of "Two Vagabonds in Languedoc" (he later produced a website which is frustratingly error-prone and missing much of the important source material).
+A large number (over 200 now) of more recent short essays with abundant original content can be found here: http://www.janandcoragordonart.com , a major resource for primary information on the couple.